MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-migration-issues.md

 ## Dual-write integration

 Dual-write is an out-of-box infrastructure that provides near real-time interaction between customer engagement apps and finance and operations apps.
 If your organization uses dual-write for integrations, you may be impacted by some of the issues that were found.
-For more information about dataverse tables and issues, see [Dataverse tables](hr-developer-entities.md).
+For more information about Dataverse tables and issues, see [Dataverse tables](hr-developer-entities.md).